-Jasdeep Johl is an Indian-American writer, researcher, & painter.
-She has authored two collections of experimental short fiction, & has contributed to: TIME magazine, NPR, Newsweek, & The Failed Novelists Society Anthology, amongst others.
-She is currently a Visiting Policy Fellow at the Oxford Internet Institute at the University of Oxford, & a member of the Board of Directors at The Roosevelt Institute., a U.S. think tank.
+Jas Johl is an Indian-American writer, researcher, & painter.
+She has authored three collections of experimental short fiction, & has contributed to: TIME magazine, NPR, Newsweek, and The Failed Novelists Society Anthology, amongst others.
+She is currently a Visiting Policy Fellow at the Oxford Internet Institute at the University of Oxford, and a member of the Board of Directors at The Roosevelt Institute., a U.S. think tank and partner to the F.D.R presidential library.

-Born to immigrant parents & from a family of farmers turned factory workers from Punjab, India, Johl has traveled the distance from growing up poor & experiencing childhood trauma to studying and lecturing at Berkeley & Oxford universities, leading interdisciplinary teams on information security projects at top global technology companies, & creating change as a senior advisor in California government.
+Born to immigrant parents and from a family of farmers turned factory workers from Punjab, India, Johl has traveled the distance from growing up poor and experiencing childhood trauma to studying and lecturing at Berkeley and Oxford universities, leading interdisciplinary teams at top global technology companies, and creating change as a senior advisor in California government.
 Her work is motivated by the desire to remove the roadblocks she faced for others.

 Education:

-University of California, Berkeley, B.A., Rhetoric (High Honors, thesis on Lacanian Mirror Stage & Human/Screen Interaction)
+University of California, Berkeley, B.A., Rhetoric (High Honors, thesis on Lacanian Mirror Stage and Human/Screen Interaction)

-University of Oxford, MSc., Comparative Social Policy (thesis on Tax Instruments & Birth Rates)
+University of Oxford, MSc., Comparative Social Policy (thesis on Tax Instruments and Birth Rates)

 Selected Writing: